 While this may be surprising, most hearings for disability cases are fairly informal.
-The judge may dress in their black robe and sit on an elevated platform, but the decorum and tradition of a typical courtroom aren’t as severely emphasized.
+The judge may dress in a black robe and sit on an elevated platform, but the decorum and tradition of a typical courtroom are relaxed.
 In fact, your hearing may not take place in a courtroom at all.
-Depending on how far away you live from the hearing office, the site of the hearing could be something like a conference room at a hotel.
-Hearings can even be conducted through a video conference.
+Depending how far away you live from the hearing office, the site of the hearing could be something like a conference room at a hotel.
+Hearings can even be conducted by video conference.
 Of course, all claimants have the legal right to an in-person hearing if they want.

-The informal nature of these hearings also creates several other factors you should be aware of.
+The informal nature of these hearings also contributes to several other factors.
 For example, these hearings can be relatively short.
-Typically, they last anywhere between 15 minutes and an hour, but rarely go longer than that.
+Typically, they last between 15 minutes and an hour, but rarely go longer than that.
 Additionally, you’re not expected to dress up like you would for a standard court appearance.
 In fact, it’s recommended that you wear the clothes you would normally wear, provided the clothes aren’t particularly revealing and don’t include any hats.
-Judges won’t be impressed with any claimant dressing up for the situation, so there’s no need to bother.

 To begin a hearing, the judge will introduce everyone in the room into the record.
-That includes the judge, you, an assistant who keeps a record of the hearing, and potentially your representative, along with any witnesses.
-After introductions are out of the way, the judge will proceed to question you about your claim.
+That includes the judge, you, an assistant who keeps a record of the hearing, your representative, and any witnesses.
+After the introductions, the judge will proceed to question you about your claim.
 These questions will relate directly to your disability and how this disability prevents you from doing your job correctly.